Who said learn to sit back and observe. not everything need - tymoff

 Building Stronger Relationships Through Observation

 Observation leads to better relationships because it shows people you care about what they have to say.
-My wonderful saying, learn to sit back and observe. not everything need – tymoff speaks a lot.
+You should learn to sit back and observe. not everything need – tymoff speaks a lot.

 A friend calls you, clearly upset about something that happened at work.
 Your first impulse is to offer advice or solutions, but instead, you simply listen.
 You let them talk through their frustrations without interrupting.
 At the end of the call, your friend thanks you, saying they just needed someone to listen.
 By holding back your own responses, you strengthened the relationship by being fully present for them.